Why You Should Always Fly with a Tennis Ball in Your Carry-On

 Confused?
 Just hear us out.
 Tennis balls can put any fancy, expensive gadgets to shame when it comes to alleviating pain, improving circulation, and relieving tightness.
 And as it turns out, having one of these portable masseuses in your carry-on could prevent blood clots on long flights or road trips.
 You should always pack these things in your carry-on, too.

 Rolling a tennis ball along your body loosens up stiff muscles and stimulates blood flow.
 It’s practically the ultimate on-the-go self-massage you never knew you needed.
 Not only are tennis balls are compact enough to fit into a small bag, but using one during a flight won’t bother your neighbors, either.
-And luckily, it’s not one of the things most likely to get you flagged in the security line.

 There are certain areas you should target when performing a self-message.
 Key body parts in need of your attention include your ankles, wrists, thighs, legs (especially the calves), and upper back and shoulders.
 Apply gentle pressure to each area with the ball as you roll, and use extra care with any spots of tension or tough knots.